dtekcth/data101/src/contributing.md

 You can also use `{{begin .<os>}}`

-### Programme specific content
+### program specific content

-You can also use the same syntax as above to hide content from other programmes.
+You can also use the same syntax as above to hide content from other programs.
 The possible identifiers are `Data`, `IT` and `DV`.

 ### Keyboard shortcuts